dyrobin/Assignments/p2pn/README.md

 One pair per line.
 See `kv.txt` for an example.

+ - Make sure, by testing, that the bootstrap network (VM1 and VM2 in above example) is accessible from outside Aalto network.

 KNOWN ISSUES
 -----

- - The implementation is based on single-process single-thread I/O demultiplexing (the `select()` function in POSIX).
+ - The implementation is based on single process, single thread I/O demultiplexing (`select()` function).
    However, `connect\_pto()` will temporarily block the whole process for establishing a new connection.
  - No IPv6 support.
  - Resource value must not be zero.